V4Fire/Client/docs/ds/README.md

 ### Miscellaneous

-Styles for gradients, rounding, spacing, and other elements can be set similarly to [shadows](#shadows).
+The styles for elements such as gradients, rounding, spacing, etc., can be established in a similar manner as with [shadows](#shadows).

 ### Icons and Illustrations

-Icons in the design system package are stored in the `icons` folder.
-If there is a division into groups in the designers' layouts, the package will contain subfolders.
-For example: the design system in designer tools contains several icon sizes with identical names but different geometry.
+Icons within the design system package are stored in the `icons` folder.
+If there's a division into groups within the designers' blueprints, the package will incorporate subfolders.
+For instance: if the design system tools contain several icon sizes with the same names but different shapes, these can be differentiated by dividing them into groups like `24/icon_name`, `16/icon_name`, etc.
-To distinguish them, you can split the names into groups: `24/icon_name`, `16/icon_name`, and so on.
-In the design system package, the developer will get folders `24`, `16`, inside which there will be corresponding sets of icons in `svg` format.
+Thus, in the design system package, developers obtain folders named `24`, `16`, each of which contain corresponding sets of icons in `SVG` format.

-You can also place various illustrations in the design system.
-Put them in the `illustrations` folder, and later you can connect them to the template or styles.
+Various illustrations can also be included in the design system.
+These should be placed in the `illustrations` folder and can later be integrated with the template or styles.

 ```snakeskin
 - template index